Michael Kazmi provides an insight as to why sports trophies are important.

 Behind every athlete exists a driving motivation.
 For some, playing sports is a way to have fun while getting some much-needed exercise.
 Others are motivated by money, prestige, or power.
 Many athletes play sports simply because they want to push their body to its full potential.
 Regardless of the reason for pursuing athletics, you would be hard-pressed to find an athlete who did not appreciate being recognized for his or her achievements.
 Here are just five reasons why trophies matter.

-Trophies Instill Motivation
+Trophies Instil Motivation

 Trophies represent something intangible.
 Much more than just a large golden cup, a trophy is physical evidence of years of training.
-Athletes dedicate their lives to being the best that they can possibly be, and that trophy is a manifestation of all of those years of work.
+Athletes dedicate their lives to be the best that they can possibly be, and that trophy is a manifestation of all of those years of work.
 When all of that effort finally culminates into a victory, it is a fantastically gratifying experience.
 That desire to reach the pinnacle of one's potential is the true reward, and a trophy simply represents that achievement in a way that people can see and admire.

 Trophies Serve as a Reminder